THREE KINDS OF LIFE

 Recently I attended a Reconstruction-type meeting.
 There was a good deal of laying hands on people, which resulted in those people falling down on the floor.
 I do not know what good that did.
 I do not think it furthered the image of God in the fallen.
 Please notice what God said to Ezekiel:

 He said to me, “Son of man, stand up on your feet and I will speak to you.”
 As he spoke, the Spirit came into me and raised me to my feet, and I heard him speaking to me.
 (Ezekiel 2:1)

 I do not recall that the Bible was opened at the Reconstruction meeting or that the name of Jesus Christ was spoken.
 It appears that the commotion of people falling was adequate evidence of the Presence and blessing of Christ.
 Apparently no guidance or encouragement concerning the need for the exchanged life was part of the program.

-A friend of mine, during a similar service, claimed he saw someone who was lying on the floor, speaking on their cellphone.
+A friend of mine, during a similar service, claimed he saw someone who was lying on the floor speaking on his cellphone.

 It is clear to me that there is an uncrossable gulf between Christ initiating something and our initiating something.
 Who is acting?
 Is this Christ or not?
 Of course, we play a certain part.
-But the idea is, who is sponsoring this thinking, speaking, and acting?
+But the idea is, who is sponsoring this action?

-I am looking forward to the time when Christ empowers the last-day witness; when we see people acting according to Christ, not about Christ; not doing something for Christ; not trying to help Him out or to build His Kingdom, but thinking, speaking, and behaving by the Spirit of Christ.
+I am looking forward to the time when Christ empowers the last-day witness; when we see people acting according to Christ, not about Christ; not doing something for Christ; not trying to help Him out or to build His Kingdom, but thinking, speaking, and behaving with the strength and wisdom of the Spirit of Christ.